 St-Leon-sur-Vézere in Dordogne

-St-Léon-sur-Vézére is a small, super picturesque village that eats wonderfully from the Dordogne – Perigord.
+St-Léon-sur-Vézére is a small, super picturesque village that serves wonderfully prepared food typical from the Dordogne – Perigord.

-It has a castle that we could not visit by the Covid.
+It has a castle that we could not visit due to Covid-19.
 It is the castle of Clérans, of the sixteenth century, with a garden full of centuries-old trees, it looks like a fairytale castle.

 You have to visit without a doubt the Romanesque church of the 12th century on the banks of Vézére River.
 It is listed as a Historical Monument and is the Jewel of Saint Leon.